Homewood pools to change operations due to COVID-19

 Homewood Central Pool staff say they will start making the changes at their pools starting mid next week.

 “We’ll bump down to just one pool being open.
-A lot of times we end up convincing students at nearby universities to come back and continue working weekends until labor day but we felt like it wasn’t in their best interest,” Matt Collins, Senior Recreation Leader, said.
+A lot of times we end up convincing students at nearby universities to come back and continue working weekends until labor day but we felt like it wasn’t in their best interest,” senior recreation leader Matt Collins said.

 For locals who have already adjusted to so many changes at the pool facilities, this is disappointing.

 “It’s been difficult to get a spot you have to sign up online.
-This summer’s been different for sure, but I think everything has worked out for the best,” Sidney Steed, a Homewood resident, said.
+This summer’s been different for sure, but I think everything has worked out for the best,” Homewood resident Sidney Steed said.

 LATEST POSTS